George Allen: Only The Rich Should Have Property Rights

 "Senator Allen often describes himself as a 'Jeffersonian' conservative, which he defines as someone who doesn't like 'nanny, meddling, restrictive, burdensome government,'" said Peyton Knight, director of environmental and regulatory affairs at the National Center.
 "However, if you fail to support your rhetoric with substance, you're all hat and no cattle."

 Sen. Allen's initiative in some ways resembles a pork-barrel earmark, as it disburses funds to pre-selected preservationist interest groups.
-Unfortunately, it is even worse than an earmark, as it would threaten property rights by:
+Unfortunately, it is even worse than an earmark, as it would threaten property rights by:1) Creating a "management entity" to oversee land use policy in the area composed of groups that have a record of being hostile to property rights.

 2) Directing this management entity to create an inventory of all property it wants "preserved," "managed" or "acquired."